yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/03-async-callbacks/README.md

 ![cf](http://i.imgur.com/7v5ASc8.png) 03: async callbacks
 =====================================

+## Learning Objectives
+* students will be able to create asynchronous programs using the node.js callback pattern
+* students will be able to read, write, and encode binary data using the `Buffer` class
+* students will be able to utilize the built-in `fs` module for basic file system I/O
+* students will be able to use the `done` parameter (provided by mocha.js) for creating asynchronous tests

 ## Resources
 #### JS Runtime Resources
 * Watch [what the heck is the event loop anyway](https://www.youtube.com/watch?v=8aGhZQkoFbQ)